 - Any other interesting content, particularly local content, that you feel your Facebook audience might like to see

-When you add photos, you’re free to post them directly to your Facebook page or email them to us if you’re not sure which ones to post.
-We’ll take the best and post them for you and then we’ll combine them into a single image, such as before & after, which we’ll add to our regular posting schedule.
+When you add photos directly to your Facebook page, send us a quick email and let us know.
+We’ll then take the best and post them for you and combine them into a single image, such as before & after, which we’ll add to our regular posting schedule for your page.

 Similarly, once you start getting reviews on Facebook, Google, by email or any other means, let us know by sending us an email.
 We’ll then design an image for the review and start incorporating them into our regular posting schedule for your Facebook page.

 The regular posting that we do on your Facebook page is also posted on your Google My Business listing.
 Facebook & Google My Business are currently the only platforms we allow local franchises on, although we only grant franchisees access to Facebook as we take care of your Google My Business listing ourselves.